 It could be as simple as being sensitive about her food likes and dislikes.
 If she’s told you she can’t stand the smell of something, don’t buy it or eat it near her.
-And if she’s vomiting a lot, you might need to get her to the GP.

 This is a time when your partner will appreciate your support.
 It might help you to know that morning sickness, like many other aspects of pregnancy, can’t always be easily solved.
 Sometimes you just have to put up with it.

 If your partner is doing it tough, it might be a cue for you to tell her that she’s doing a great job of growing a beautiful baby.
 She might not be up to smiling, but just hearing your encouraging words can help her to cope.

 Severe morning sickness is called hyperemesis gravidarum.
 Symptoms include repeated vomiting, weight loss and dehydration.
 If your partner is vomiting very often, see your GP, antenatal doctor or hospital, because she might need treatment or hospitalisation.

 - Try not to take your partner’s mood swings personally.
 Talking with a friend, family member or another expectant dad is a better way to deal with it.